TomShu01/brandAnalysis/README.md

 - `shared.py`: Shared objects such as LLM models, vector database and state are stored here
 - `config.py`: Customization of agents
 - `utils.py`: Useful tools you may use within the code, such as printing images for agent architecture
+- chains directory: contains LLM chains that perform custom functions for the agents

 # Developer notes
 - The workflow is probably the same for every brand.
 So, decision making mainly comes from the RAG data procured